 Appreciate – Most people want to be appreciated and recognized for the work they do.
 Not everyone wants public recognition.
 Some want to stay low-key while others want pomp and circumstance.
 Inspiring leaders know that one size does not fit all and they identify the recognition preferences of each team member.
 Sometimes a “thank you” or a hand-written note goes a long way to show appreciation.
 Most importantly, inspiring leaders give credit to the team for their accomplishments vs. taking credit for themselves.
 They use “we” far more often than “I”.

-Engage – This attribute gets the most mentions when discussing inspiring leadership with my clients.
+Connect – This attribute gets the most mentions when discussing inspiring leadership with my clients.
 They remember those inspiring speeches leaden with storytelling and charisma.
 Inspiring leaders do not stop there though.
 Inspiring leaders are great communicators, and they are also great listeners.
 They actively listen.
 They are not distracted, they don’t multitask and they ask engaging and provocative questions.
-They engage in communication which draws dialog from the people on their team in a very comfortable and natural way.
+They engage in communication that draws dialog from the people on their team in a very comfortable and natural way.
 They are responsive to requests, and they prioritize communication for their team in a way that is proactive and preemptive.

 Include – One of the most powerful things that inspiring leaders do is ask for input and advice.
 When people are brought into the decision-making process they become more engaged and have a higher sense of ownership.
 When a team member is asked for guidance, they feel important, valued and inspired.
 Inspiring leaders know that their team members have a wealth of knowledge and that tapping into it will bring forth better outcomes.
 This approach will build trust, and it will inspire them to think and act differently.